Quantum-Corrected Bondi Mass for 2D Hawking Radiation

 To remedy the unexpected behavior of the mass, Ashtekar, Taveras, and Varadarajan (ATV) \cite{AshtekarEtAlInformationNot2008} proposed a corrected Bondi mass for the CGHS model obtained from the equations of motion for semi-classical CGHS with a trace anomaly.
 The ATV Bondi mass is manifestly non-increasing and was shown to remain positive in simulations of evaporating CGHS black holes \cite{AshtekarEtAlEvaporationTwodimensional2011}.

-In this paper we examine the mass from a different perspective, deriving the mass through Hamiltonian analysis of the complete semi-classical theory consisting of a generic dilaton gravity action and the Polyakov action~\cite{PolyakovQuantumGeometry1981}.
+In this paper we examine the mass for general 2D semi-classical evaporating black holes from a different perspective, deriving the mass through Hamiltonian analysis of the complete semi-classical theory consisting of a generic dilaton gravity action and the Polyakov action~\cite{PolyakovQuantumGeometry1981}.
 The mass is found to be equal to the classical mass plus a quantum correction term which we show to be equivalent to the ATV mass.
-The corrected Bondi mass is strictly non-increasing and remains positive in numerical simulations of different black hole models, including both singular and regular black holes.
+We find that in general the corrected Bondi mass is strictly non-increasing and remains positive in numerical simulations of different asymptotically flat black hole models, including both singular and regular black holes, and in the RST model.

 Similar approaches have been used to derive a quantum corrected mass in the specific case of the CGHS and RST models, e.g. \cite{BilalKoganHamiltonianApproach1993,deAlwisTwodimensionalQuantum1994,Muller-KirstenEtAl2DQuantum1995}.
+Early investigations expressed the Polyakov action in a local form with $\eta = 0$ in \cref{eq:z_conformal}, relegating the non-locality to boundary conditions on the constraint equations.
+This choice does not affect the equations of motion but omits part of the Polyakov field's contribution from the Hamiltonian and Bondi mass.
+M\"uller-Kirsten et. al. \cite{Muller-KirstenEtAl2DQuantum1995} identified the importance of considering the complete Polyakov action, but a sign error in the timelike component of the boundary term leads to a result inconsistent with ours.
+The ATV result \cite{AshtekarEtAlInformationNot2008} was derived from the equations of motion, which are unaffected by this gauge choice, hence their mass formula agrees with ours.

-However the ADM and Bondi mass still exhibited unusual behavior, including negative Bondi mass and diverging ADM mass, possibly due to the unusual boundary structure of these models.
-In this work 2D dilaton gravity is interpreted as the dimensional reduction of a higher-dimensional spherically symmetric spacetime, and the dynamical system has the same structure as Minkowski space \cite{BarenboimEtAlNoDrama2024}.
+As discussed by de Alwis \cite{deAlwisTwodimensionalQuantum1994}, the unusual global structure of CGHS and RST, featuring two separate future null infinites, can also lead to unexpected behavior of the mass.
+In this work 2D dilaton gravity is interpreted as the dimensional reduction of a higher-dimensional spherically symmetric spacetime, and the dynamical system has the same global structure as Minkowski space \cite{BarenboimEtAlNoDrama2024}.

 The complete action for semi-classical 2D dilaton gravity is

 where the terms are, respectively, the dilaton gravity action, matter action, Polyakov action, and Gibbons-Hawking-York boundary term.

 The 2D dilaton gravity action can be written in a general form \cite{BarenboimEtAlEvaporationRegular2025}